 One of the most critical kinds of care a veterinarian offers is to protect your dog’s health by administering appropriate vaccinations at appropriate times.
 Vaccinations such as rabies are required by law – every three years in most states.
 Others, such as those for bordatella, DHPP, DHLPP, or canine flu are required by daycare or boarding facilities, and are meant to protect the health of dogs in shelters where they are are in close confinement.
 As a dog ages, however, vaccinations can present challenges to health that you will want to avoid, if possible.

 The bordatella vaccine provides a good example of the controversy and the potential side effects of a potentially unnecessary vaccination.
 Information on the canna-pet site lists these side effects of the bordatella vaccine: sneezing, persistent coughing, nasal discharge (3 - 10 days), anaphylactoid reaction, nausea, diarrhea, loss of appetite.
 Further, they state: "While these side effects are ultimately not very serious, they can be uncomfortable for your dog, and since many would argue that the vaccination is unnecessary in the first place, it will be up to you and your veterinarian to decide whether or not it would be a good idea to give to your dog.
-This will depend entirely on your individual circumstances, such as how much time the dog will be spending in the company of other dogs, especially in overnight situations in kennels"
+This will depend entirely on your individual circumstances, such as how much time the dog will be spending in the company of other dogs, especially in overnight situations in kennels."

 If it’s necessary for you to board or use daycare for your senior, you will have to comply with the facility’s requirements.
 If your senior often goes to a dog park, your veterinarian will advise the appropriate vaccinations, which will reflect any area-wide occurrences of disease.
-But, of course, if you don’t board or use daycare or take your dog to a dog park, these shots won’t be necessary.
+But, of course, if you don’t board or use daycare or take your dog to a dog park, these shots won’t always be necessary.
 Confer with your veterinarian to evaluate the likelihood of your dog’s being exposed to disease.

 Click here for further information and discussion about deciding which vaccines are appropriate for your dog,